frank038/Simple-Menu/README.md

 V. 0.5 - Free to use and modify

 This application lists all the applications installed in your system, also those added locally.
-Many options can be changed in its config file: theme, icon theme, position (if supported by the window manager, icon size, roundness, etc.
+Many options can be changed in its config file: theme, icon theme, position (if supported by the window manager), icon size, roundness, etc.
 This program follows the freedesktop guidelines about the desktop files.
 Can launch terminal programs, e.g. Htop, if a terminal is found or setted in the config file.
 Local desktop file are used over system desktop files.
 And many other things...

 Requirements: